 Sano Orthopedics uses OBERD software to manage survey delivery and collection.
 A Sano clinician will register patients into the OBERD system.
 Sano will send specific surveys via email and/or SMS before surgery and at various points after surgery.
-This is HIPAA compliant software; your data is encrypted once it is entered into OBERD.
+This is HIPAA-compliant software; your data is encrypted once entered into OBERD.

-Already a Sano patient and need to login to complete your questionnaires?
+If you are a Sano patient and need to log in to complete your questionnaires, click the button below.